Avaiga/taipy-doc/docs/knowledge_base/demos/bar_cutting.md

 ## Page 1: A Glimpse of the Initial Page

-On the initial page of the application, users are presented with the option to select one of the two cases they wish to execute.
-Clicking the RUN button triggers the following sequence of actions:
+On the application's starting page, users can choose one of the two cases they want to run.
+When they click the RUN button, it initiates the following series of actions:

 1. Loading of the selected dataset (Case 1/Case 2 or Case 3).
 2. Execution of two algorithms: Baseline and Optim.